History of Czechoslovakia (1918–1938): Independence

-Following the Pittsburgh Agreement of May 1918, the Czechoslovak declaration of independence, created in Washington, was published by the Czechoslovak National Council, signed by Masaryk, Štefánik and Beneš on October 18, 1918 in Paris, and proclaimed on October 28 in Prague.
+Following the Pittsburgh Agreement of May 1918, the Czechoslovak declaration of independence, created in Washington, was published by the Czechoslovak National Council, signed by Masaryk, Štefánik and Beneš on 18 October 1918 in Paris, and proclaimed on 28th October in Prague.

-Initial authority within Czechoslovakia was assumed by the newly created National Assembly on November 14, 1918.
+Initial authority within Czechoslovakia was assumed by the newly created National Assembly on 14 November 1918.
 Because territorial demarcations were uncertain and elections impossible, the provisional National Assembly was constituted on the basis of the 1911 elections to the Austrian parliament with the addition of 54 representatives from Slovakia.
 National minorities were not represented.
 Hungarians remained loyal to Hungary.

-On November 12, 1918, the short-lived Republic of German Austria was declared, with the intent of unifying with Germany, relying on President Wilson's principle of self-determination.
+On 12 November 1918, a Republic of German Austria was declared, with the intent of unifying with Germany, relying on President Wilson's principle of self-determination.
 The state claimed all the German-speaking areas of the former Cisleithania, including those in Czechoslovakia.

 The National Assembly of Czechoslovakia elected Tomáš Garrigue Masaryk as its first president, chose a provisional government headed by Karel Kramář, and drafted a provisional constitution.

 The Paris Peace Conference convened in January 1919.
 The Czech delegation was led by Kramář and Beneš, premier and foreign minister respectively, of the Czechoslovak provisional government.
 The conference approved the establishment of the Czechoslovak Republic, to encompass the historic Bohemian Kingdom, Moravia and Silesia, as well as Slovakia and Carpathian Ruthenia.
 The inclusion of Ruthenia provided a common frontier with Romania, an important ally against Hungary.
-To address concerns of the British delegation that the incorporation of exclusively German-settled areas violates the principle of self-determination, the Czech delegation had presented to the conference a memorandum containing misrepresentations of the German-settled areas.
+To address concerns of the British delegation that the incorporation of exclusively German-settled areas violates the principle of self-determination, the Czech delegation had presented to the conference a memorandum containing misrepresentations of the German-settled area.
+In particular, the number of Czechs in the German-settled areas was overblown by a factor of ten and lands of German majority between Komotau and Teplitz was shown as Czech-majority, while the Germans of Moravia were neglected completely.
 No German or Austrian delegation was present the conference.

-Additionally, the memorandum proposed the Swiss Confederation as a model for the constitution of the new state, which however was not realized in the new state.
+In a subcommittee for the German-Czech border, the American delegation proposed border correction such that Eger, Rumburg, Friedland, and Freiwaldau were to become part of Germany because of their half a million German-speaking inhabitants.
+Also the British David Lloyd George initially called for a rectification of the German-Bohemian border, but surrendered to Clemenceau's intention to keep down the Germans.
+The border was hence set without holding referendums, even though Lloyd George himself had strongly called for referendums for determining the Polish-German border.

 In March 1919 there were reports that: